 The human data are most consistent for attention under stress and caffeine synergy.
 Memory benefits are present but moderate in healthy adults; they appear stronger when stress, poor sleep, or ageing are part of the picture.
 This isn't a magic bullet—it's more like removing the handbrake on your cognitive performance.

-Based on the same research you just read, SynaBoost combines L-theanine with other clinically-proven nootropics for enhanced cognitive performance.
+Based on the same research you just read, Pure Encapsulations L-Theanine & New: L-Theanine Advanced Memory Supplement combines L-theanine with other clinically-proven nootropics for enhanced cognitive performance.

 L-theanine + Alpha-GPC for sustained attention and mental clarity